microsoft/BotFramework-WebChat/samples/03.speech/h.select-audio-input-device/README.md

 ## Description

-A simple page with Web Chat integrated with speech-to-text and text-to-speech functionality that user can selects different audio input device.
+A simple page with integrated Web Chat, with speech-to-text and text-to-speech functionality that a user can test by selecting different audio devices.

-This is an extension of sample [03.speech/b.cognitive-speech-services-js](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/03.speech/b.cognitive-speech-services-js).
+This is an extension of the sample [03.speech/b.cognitive-speech-services-js](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/03.speech/b.cognitive-speech-services-js).

 # Test out the hosted sample